Forrest Frank discography

-After Child of God, Frank began releasing material for his second major label project, with the releases of the Amen, Woke Up This Morning, and Home extended plays.
-Amen and Woke Up This Morning each charted at No. 3 on the Top Christian Albums.
+Subsequent to the release of Child of God, Frank began releasing material for his second major label project, with the releases of the Amen, Woke Up This Morning, and Home extended plays.
+Amen and Woke Up This Morning each charted at number 3 on the Top Christian Albums chart.
 On May 9, 2025, the full-length album, Child of God II, was released.
-The album went on to sell 33,000 copies within the first week, while hitting No. 12 on the Billboard 200, No. 3 on the OCC Christian & Gospel Albums, and No. 83 on the OCC Album Downloads.
-The album remained in the top position on the Top Christian Albums chart for four weeks.
+The album went on to sell 33,000 copies within its first week, leading it to hit number 12 on the Billboard 200 chart, number 1 on the Top Christian Albums chart, number 3 on the UK Christian & Gospel Albums Chart, and number 83 on the OCC UK Album Downloads Chart.
+With support from the album's release, its lead single, "Your Way's Better", concurrently rose to top the Billboard Hot Christian Songs chart that same week, becoming Frank's first leader on the chart.
+Child of God II completed 2025 at number 168 on the Billboard 200 and number 2 on the Top Christian Albums year-end charts.
+The album received a Grammy Award nomination for Best Contemporary Christian Music Album.
+Following Child of God IIs release, Frank released several four singles to commercial acclaim, including the Hot 100-charted "Lemonade".
+The tracks would later appear on the deluxe edition of the prior album.
+In December 2025, Frank released a collaborative Christmas album, This Is What Christmas Feels Like, with frequent collaborator Jvke, and in 2026 released a sole single, "2026", with Andy Mineo.
+His solo career was halted to pursue work with the newly formed superduo, Party Wave.